landscape82/ssh_set_no_passwd/README.md

-# SSH Set No Passwd of Server Group
+# SSH Set No Passwd Login of Server Group
 Batch script to set ssh login without no password

 ## Usage